 At this event, you can bring your telescope, if you already have one, and we will show you how to set it up.
 Contact the Secretary firstname.lastname@example.org beforehand, so that they might find someone with experience of that brand/model.

 Can I give the society my unused telescope?

 We have limited storage space, so telescopes can only be accepted if they can be used in our programme of public meetings, or loaned-out to members.
 Please contact the Secretary email@example.com in the first instance.

 Can you help me to sell a telescope?

 We will do our best to advise, and will canvas our members, to help to find a buyer.
 Nothing can, of course, be guaranteed.
 Please contact the Secretary firstname.lastname@example.org in the first instance.

 I saw an object moving in the night sky, what could it be?

 Celestial bodies and artificial satellites don't usually flash, but are a constant white point.
 The ISS for instance is a constant white dot that moves quite swiftly across the sky.
-There are also satellites that cause iridium flares, these appear suddenly bright, then dim and disappear as they move across the night sky.
+There are also satellites that cause 'flares', (e.g., the Iridium constellation), these appear suddenly bright, then dim and disappear as they move across the night sky.
 This is caused by the sun suddenly reflecting off their solar panels.

-Planes have lights on them of differing colours that sometimes flash and sometimes stay constant.
-Helicopters also have an array of lights.
-It could be difficult to see the outline of it at night.
+Aeroplanes have lights on them of differing colours that sometimes flash and sometimes stay constant.
+Helicopters also have an array of lights, but it could be difficult to see the outline of the aircraft at night.